act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 ## Expectation

-For each test target, and each of its [blocks of repeated content][] which are before at least one node of [non-repeated content after repeated content][] in the [flat tree][], all the following are true:
+For each test target, and each of its [blocks of repeated content][block of repeated content] which are before at least one node of [non-repeated content after repeated content][] in the [flat tree][], all the following are true:

 - there exists an [instrument][] to make all nodes in this [block][] not [visible][]; and
 - there exists an [instrument][] to remove all nodes in this [block][] from the [accessibility tree][included in the accessibility tree].